Interfacing with Husky¶

 Both simulated and real Husky robots expose the same ROS interface, and can be interacted with in the same way.
 Please make sure that the desktop packages for Husky are installed:

-sudo apt-get install ros-melodic-husky-desktop
+sudo apt-get install ros-noetic-husky-desktop

 You may start a preconfigured rviz instance using the following command: